priyanshu69code/priyanshu69code/README.md

 ### **About Me**

 - **Django Backend Developer** with experience building scalable, production-grade applications.
-- Built projects like **StayHive** (real-time booking system) and an **Email Tracker** using DRF & Celery.
+- Built projects like **StayHive** and a real-time **Email Tracking System** using DRF, Celery & Redis.
-- Interned at **Coworking Studio**, improving API speed and database performance.
+- Interned at **Coworking Studio**, improving API speed and DB efficiency.
-- Passionate about system design, microservices, and building tools that solve real-world problems.
+- Passionate about system design, search engines, and event-driven architecture.
-- Exploring data streaming, distributed systems, and search engines!

 ---